-All students must participate in a graduate seminar course (NRES 704-1.5) at least twice during their course of studies, take a course in integrated resource management (NRES 703-3), and complete a research design and methods course (NRES 705-3).
-These required courses will provide students with an informed, integrated base for understanding multi-faceted resource and environmental issues.
-Elective courses will provide students with the opportunity to pursue their specialized interests within an interdisciplinary context.
-The MNRES degree also requires the completion of an independent research thesis (NRES 792-12) or non-thesis project (NRES 793-6).
+All students must participate in Graduate Colloquia (NRES 701-1) during their course of studies, take a course in integrated resource management (NRES 703-3), and complete a research methods course approved by their supervisor and the Chair of NRES Graduate Program.
+These required courses provide students with an informed, integrated base for understanding multi-faceted resource and environmental issues.
+Elective courses provide students with the opportunity to pursue their specialized interests within an interdisciplinary context.
+The MNRES degree also requires the completion of an independent research thesis (NRES 792-12) or nonthesis project (NRES 793-6).

 Students pursuing the MNRES thesis route must write and defend an independent research thesis (NRES 792-12) which incorporates research design and implementation addressing an integrated research problem.
-Candidates must complete a minimum of 6 elective credit hours at graduate level (i.e., at or above the 600 level) that emphasize an integrated approach to natural resource issues.
-A maximum of 3 credits from independent studies can be counted towards the elective requirement.
-Specific details of course work will be determined by the research area undertaken by each student.
-The supervisory committee will ensure the appropriate selection of elective courses, and may require a student to complete more than 6 credits if weaknesses in the student's background exist (including undergraduate prerequisites for graduate courses) or if additional courses are required for professional accreditation.
+Candidates must complete a minimum of 3 elective credit hours at graduate level (i.e., at or above the 600 level) that emphasize an integrated approach to natural resource issues.
+A maximum of 3 credit hours from independent studies can be counted towards the elective requirement.
+Specific details of course work are determined by the research area chosen by each student.
+The supervisory committee will ensure the appropriate selection of elective courses, and may require a student to complete more than 3 credit hours if weaknesses in the student's background exist (including undergraduate prerequisites for graduate courses) or if additional courses are required for professional accreditation.